Deep Dive: How to structure your code for Machine Learning Development

 machine_learning_service/ ├── docs/ ├── env/ ├── src/ ├── tests/

-Let’s make sure the right python is running
+Let’s make sure the right Python version is running

 which python > ~/.../machine_learning_service/env/bin/python